 Column-based conflict detection Select this option to use column-based conflict detection.
 A conflict is detected if the same column has been updated for the row in both the remote and consolidated databases.
 See upload_fetch_column_conflict table event.

-You can view and modify these options, after the Create Synchronization Wizard finishes, in the Model mode Mappings tab.
+You can view and modify these options in the Mappings tab after the Create Synchronization Model Wizard finishes.
 See Modifying conflict detection and resolution.